jichu4n/r41n/README.md

 # r41n

-"The Matrix" digital rain effect in 8086 assembly.
+The iconic digital rain effect from _The Matrix_ series, in ~700 bytes of 8086 assembly.

 In DOSBox: